devdogfish/etpzp-sms/README.md

 ## TODO

 1. \*\* ** Do a test deployment ** \*\*
 2. Figure out invalid NextConfig and make sure the translation works properly.
-Default

 - Ability to cancel scheduled SMSs
 - Color setting for user's profile background as well as display name
-- Update chart colors to look nice
+- Update chart colors to look nice - get a nice color combination from a color generator

 ## Final touches
 - Translate the entire app